 Designed and built in the USA

-We are unable to offer free shipping on Strymon products.
+We are able to offer free shipping on Strymon products over $49